 This document is applicable to the seismic design of on-ground and elevated silos, on-ground, elevated and underground tanks, above-ground and buried pipeline systems, towers, masts and chimneys and ancillary elements attached to the aforementioned structures or in industrial facilities.

-Unless specifically stated, prEN 1998-1-1, and prEN 1998-5 apply.
+Unless specifically stated, EN 1998-1-1:—2, and EN 1998-5:—4 apply.

 prEN 1998-4 is applicable in complement to the other relevant Eurocodes.